cvzwkk/portal/assets/docs/nuclear/reactors/Bohr-Diagram/isotopes/readme.md

 ---

-# Other Personal theory about Untritrium-598/592
+# Other Personal theory about Untritium-598/592

 Sure, here is a theoretical isotope of element 312:

-* Name: untritrium
+* Name: untritium
 * Symbol: Utt
 * Atomic number: 312
 * Mass number: 598